aelkz/wildfly-hystrix-sample/README.md

 Hystrix Dashboard must be configured to add the stream from Turbine; the url of the stream is:<br>
 http://<service_internal_ip>:8080/turbine-1.0.0-SNAPSHOT/turbine.stream

-Generate some load on the Payroll service and monitor the endpoints through Hystrix Dashboard:
+In order to generate some load to Payroll Service you can use the command:

 	$ ab -n 100 http://payroll-app-hystrix-wildfly.127.0.0.1.nip.io/payroll